 Individualism is based (as Adam Smith believed) that the individuals are free to develop their own skills and talents and use them wherever they like.
 It has its roots in Christianity (although Hayek was an agnostic), is connected to the renaissance and then enlightenment.
 Hayek believed the transfer of power from the state to the individual became the basis of western civilization.

 The theme over the last 1000 years of civilization was freeing people from the shackles of serfdom, Kingdoms, and dictators and giving the power to individual choice.

 - Growth of science was a result of the growth of individual freedom.

-- Material comfort and scientific advancement accelerated exponentially when impediments to individual freedom where removed.
+- Material comfort and scientific advancement accelerated exponentially when impediments to individual freedom were removed.

-Unconscious and unintended effects of aggregate individual action was superior to central planning.
+Unconscious and unintended effects of aggregate individual action were superior to central planning.
 Again The USA and the UK compared to communist Russia, fascist Italy and national socialism of Germany.
-These systems forced supervision of your life.
+These systems forced the supervision of your life.